-PHARMACY shall furnish Covered Drugs to Covered Persons without regard to the Covered Person's enrollment in the Benefit Plan as a private purchaser or as a participant in a publicly financed program of health services.
-This paragraph does not apply to circumstances in which PHARMACY should not render services because of PHARMACY's lack of training, experience, or skill or because of a restriction on PHARMACY's license.
+Pharmacy shall furnish covered drugs to covered persons without regard to the covered person's enrollment in the benefit plan as a private purchaser or as a participant in a publicly financed program of health services.
+This paragraph does not apply to circumstances in which Pharmacy should not render services because of Pharmacy's lack of training, experience or skill or because of a restriction on Pharmacy's license.
 Mont.
-Code Ann. § 33-36-204(6).
+Code § 33-36-204(6).

-PHARMACY shall be required to collect applicable coinsurance, copayments, or deductibles from Covered Persons as set forth in the Agreement.
+Pharmacy shall be required to collect applicable coinsurance, copayments or deductibles from covered persons as set forth in the Agreement.
 Mont.
-Code Ann. § 33-36-204(7).
+Code § 33-36-204(7).

-To the extent any of the definitions or provisions contained in the Agreement conflict with definitions or provisions of Benefit Plans or with Title 33, Chapter 36, Part 2, Mont.
+To the extent any of the definitions or provisions contained in the Agreement conflict with definitions or provisions of benefit plans or with title 33, chapter 36, part 2, Mont.
 Code Ann., the definitions, and provisions of the Agreement shall not control.
 Mont.
-Code Ann. § 33-36-204(11).
+Code § 33-36-204(11).

-Applicability(MT ST § 33-2-2003)
+Applicability (Mont.
+Code § 33-2-2003)

-(1) Except as provided in subsection (2), this part applies to an audit of the records of a pharmacy licensed under Title 37, chapter 7.

-(2) This part does not apply to an audit of pharmacy records when fraud or other intentional and willful misrepresentation is evidenced by the review of claims data, statements, physical review, or other investigative methods.
+- (1) Except as provided in subsection (2), this part applies to an audit of the records of a pharmacy licensed under title 37, chapter 7. - (2) This part does not apply to an audit of pharmacy records when fraud or other intentional and willful misrepresentation is evidenced by the review of claims data, statements, physical review or other investigative methods.

-Audit of pharmacy records (MT ST § 33-2-2004)
+Audit of pharmacy records (Mont.
+Code § 33-2-2004)

-(1) An entity conducting an audit of pharmacy records shall audit a pharmacy using the same standards and parameters as used by Prime in auditing other pharmacies on behalf of the same audit client.

-(2) An audit that involves clinical or professional judgment must be conducted by or in consultation with a licensed pharmacist who is employed by or working with the entity conducting the audit.

-(3) If an audit is conducted onsite at a pharmacy, the entity conducting the audit:

-(a) shall give the pharmacy 10 days' advance written notice of the audit, along with the range of prescription numbers or a date range that will be included in the audit; and

-(b) may not audit the pharmacy during the first 5 business days of the month unless the pharmacy agrees to the timing of the audit.

-(4) An entity may not audit prescription records that exceed 275 selected prescriptions.
-The period covered by the audit may not exceed 24 months from the date that the prescription was submitted to or adjudicated by the entity unless a longer period is required under state or federal law.

-(5) Except as required by state or federal law, the entity conducting an audit may have access to a pharmacy's previous audit report only if the previous report was prepared by Prime.

-(6) To validate a pharmacy record, a pharmacy may use documented statements of records in the pharmacy or pharmacy system, including medication administration records of a nursing home, assisted living facility, hospital, physician, surgeon, or other prescriber authorized by the laws of this state.

-(7) If an audit results in the dispute or denial of a claim, the entity conducting the audit shall allow the pharmacy to produce additional claims documentation using any commercially reasonable method, including fax, mail, or e-mail.

-Prohibitions-recoupment-payment-interest (MT ST 33-2-2005)
+- (1) An entity conducting an audit of pharmacy records shall audit a Pharmacy using the same standards and parameters as used by Prime in auditing other Pharmacies on behalf of the same audit client. - (2) An audit that involves clinical or professional judgment must be conducted by or in consultation with a licensed pharmacist who is employed by or working with the entity conducting the audit. - (3) If an audit is conducted onsite at a pharmacy, the entity conducting the audit: - (a) Shall give the Pharmacy ten (10) days' advance written notice of the audit, along with the range of prescription numbers or a date range that will be included in the audit; and - (b) May not audit the Pharmacy during the first five (5) business days of the month unless the Pharmacy agrees to the timing of the audit. - (4) An entity may not audit prescription records that exceed two hundred seventy-five (275) selected prescriptions.
+The period covered by the audit may not exceed twenty-four (24) months from the date that the prescription was submitted to or adjudicated by the entity unless a longer period is required under state or federal law. - (5) Except as required by state or federal law, the entity conducting an audit may have access to a Pharmacy's previous audit report only if the previous report was prepared by Prime. - (6) To validate a pharmacy record, a Pharmacy may use documented statements of records in the Pharmacy or pharmacy system, including medication administration records of a nursing home, assisted living facility, hospital, physician, surgeon or other prescriber authorized by the laws of this state. - (7) If an audit results in the dispute or denial of a claim, the entity conducting the audit shall allow the Pharmacy to produce additional claims documentation using any commercially reasonable method, including fax, mail or email.

+Prohibitions - recoupment - payment - interest (Mont.
+Code § 33-2-2005)